-If the system is centralised and the goal of the provider is the revenue maximisation, we can formulate this task as an optimisation problem:
+If the system is centralised and the goal of the provider is the revenue maximisation, we can formulate this task as an optimisation problem

+$$\begin{array}{ccc}

+\max & R \\

+(g_1, g_2, \dots, g_N) \\

-$$\begin{array}{ll} \max & R \\ \text{s.t.} & \text{capacity constraints} \end{array}$$
+\text{s.t.} & \text{capacity constraints}

+\end{array}$$

+(11)

 The constraints can be defined differently, according to the characterisation of the system capacity.
-Basically, in the following we will study and compare the cases of hard or soft capacity, that apply to TDMA- (or FDMA-) like and CDMA-like systems, respectively.
+Basically, in the following, we will study and compare the cases of hard or soft capacity, that apply to time or frequency division multiple access- (TDMA or FDMA) like and CDMA-like systems, respectively.
 However, for both situations the maximisation of the revenue in a constrained case depends on the users' demand.
 In case of high demand, according to optimisation theory, the maximum for the revenue is obtained on the edge of the constraint.
 In this case, there are differences between the optimal solutions, due to the different kinds of constraint.
-For the sake of simplicity, we will study these behaviours by means of simulations in the following Section.
+For the sake of simplicity, we will study these behaviours by means of simulations in the following section.

-3 Strategies of Rate Allocation and pricing
+3. Strategies of rate allocation and pricing

 We consider a centralised and greedy rate assignment strategy, in which the resource manager knows the relation $g \rightarrow u_i(g)$ for every user i.
 By exploiting this information, the provider tries to choose a value for the rate g that might satisfy the user, being at the same time respectful of the limited amount of bandwidth that can be allocated.
-This last constraint depends on the kind of capacity, i.e. hard or soft, in the system under exam.
+This last constraint depends on the kind of capacity in the considered system.
 After rate assignment, the user can decide whether or not to accept the assigned value, according to the acceptance probability previously defined.

-In more detail, the utilities are modelled as sigmoid curves, since they are wellknown functions often used to describe QoS perception [4] [12].
-We consider the following analytic expression for these curves:

-$$u(g) \triangleq \frac{(g/K)^{\zeta}}{1 + (g/K)^{\zeta}},\tag{12}$$ where $\zeta \geq 2$ and K > 0 are tunable parameter, according to which different users' utilities are differentiated.
-It is also assumed that the utilities are normalised to their upper limit, i.e., the asymptotic value of u(g) for large g (indicated in Eq.
-(3) as l) is taken to be equal to 1.
+In more detail, the utilities are modelled as sigmoid curves, since they are well-known functions often used to describe QoS perception [4,12].
+We consider the following analytic expression for these curves where $\zeta \ge 2$ and K > 2 are tunable parameters, according to which different users' utilities are differentiated.
+It is also assumed that the utilities are normalised to their upper limit, i.e. the asymptotic value of u(g) for large g (indicated in Eq.
+(2) as l) is taken to be equal to 1.
 This is only done for the sake of simplicity, in other more complicated scenarios also different maximum utilities can be considered.